 When people think about San Francisco, they often see it as a trailblazing city — home to some of the most innovative companies and forward-thinkers.
 It should come as no surprise then that the city has been leading the way on the renewable energy front.
-City leadership has been very vocal about their ambitious goals for San Francisco, especially when it comes to renewable energy.
+City leadership has been very vocal about its ambitious goals for San Francisco, especially when it comes to renewable energy.

 Mayor Ed Lee has made it his mission to push the city ahead, aiming to have 50% of the city’s electricity needs covered by renewable energy production by 2020 — a decade ahead of California’s goal.
 As of 2017, the city was getting 44% of its electricity from renewable sources like wind turbines and solar panels.
 That leaves a 6% difference to make up, which is no small feat.